flyntwp/flynt/README.md

 Flynt uses [Timber](https://www.upstatement.com/timber/) to structure its page templates and [Twig](https://twig.symfony.com/) for rendering them.
 [Timber's documentation](https://timber.github.io/docs/) is extensive and up to date, so be sure to get familiar with it.

-There is one Twig function added in Flynt to render components into templates:
+As part of the [Twig Extension](#twig-extensions) the theme uses a Twig function in to render components into templates:

 * `renderComponent(componentName, data)` renders a single component.
 [For example, in the `index.twig` template](https://github.com/flyntwp/flynt/tree/master/templates/index.twig).